ray-project/ray/doc/source/serve/tutorials/aws-neuron-core-inference-stable-diffusion.md

 (aws-neuron-core-inference-stable-diffusion-tutorial)=

-# Serve Inference on Stable Diffusion Model on AWS NeuronCores Using FastAPI
+# Serve an Inference with Stable Diffusion Model on AWS NeuronCores Using FastAPI
 This example uses a precompiled Stable Diffusion XL model and deploys on an AWS Inferentia2 (Inf2) instance using Ray Serve and FastAPI.